MostValue/mostvalue.github.io/_posts/2025-05-25-discrete-diffusion.md

 </div>

 > **Why discrete diffusion?**
 > Discrete diffusion models are especially relevant for domains where data is naturally categorical—such as pixels, words, or amino acids.
-Unlike continuous models, they can directly handle the inherent structure of these datasets, making them powerful tools for applications like protein design (RF Diffusion [cite: rf-diffusion]) and molecular generation (Gemeni Diffusion).
+Unlike continuous models, they can directly handle the inherent structure of these datasets, making them powerful tools for applications like protein design (RF Diffusion [cite: rf-diffusion]), molecular generation and text generation (Gemeni Diffusion).

 ---

-## My Approach: Building, Breaking, and Refining
+## My Approach

 My first step was to get a working model.
+I adapted an excellent [open-source implementation](https://github.com/cloneofsimo/d3pm/tree/main) of a discrete diffusion model and trained it on MNIST, discretising the grayscale pixel values into 32 classes.

+> **Diffusion Background**
-I adapted an excellent open-source implementation of a discrete diffusion model and trained it on MNIST, discretising the grayscale pixel values into 32 classes.
-The core idea behind diffusion is simple: you start with a clear image, progressively add noise until it's unrecognizable, and then you train a neural network to reverse that process step-by-step.
+> The core idea behind diffusion is simple: you start with a clear image, progressively add noise until it's unrecognizable, and then you train a neural network to reverse that process step-by-step.
 To generate a new image, you just give the trained model random noise and let it work its magic.

-Why go through this whole process?
+> *Why go through this whole process?*
-The idea is that we want to sample data points from our distribution.
+> The idea is that we want to sample data points from our distribution.
 Now generating data points from scratch is hard, but generating noise (random numbers) is easy, so if we learn a way to turn noise into data, we have effectively generated data samples from our distribution.

-After 400 epochs, my model was generating crisp, clear digits.
+After 400 epochs, my model was generating clear digits from every class.

 <div style="display: grid; grid-template-columns: repeat(3, 1fr); gap: 16px; align-items: end;">
     <div style="text-align: center;">